This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Tenderness on your lower back or severe pain when you move your back

-Treatment for acute low back pain
+The goal of treatment for acute low back pain

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.